EGI-Federation/documentation/README.md

 ### Deploying to the EGI organisation pages

+To speed up the travis run a binary version of Hugo (extended version) for Linux 64 bit is included in the repository under `binaries`.

 Travis will automatically deploy a new version when a PR is merged to master.